nephlm/gnosis2/docs/source/hero_creation/paths.md

 # Paths

 Paths are Hero's way of being.
-They balance between a *nature* and *role*.
+They are a balance between a *nature* and a *role*.

 * Role the
 Hero fills in the story the group is creating.